tienla/boom-attack/README.md

 ==GShare==
 (2 kB) GShare Predictor, with 23 bits of history for (2-wide fetch) and 4096 entries.
 ```

-## Implemented Attacks

-The following attacks are implemented within the repo.

-* Spectre-v1 or Bounds Check Bypass [1]
-    * condBranchMispred.c
-* Spectre-v2 or Branch Target Injection [1]
-    * indirBranchMispred.c

-## Not Completed Attacks

-The following attacks are in-progress and are not working yet.

-* Return Stack Buffer Attack [2]
-    * returnStackBuffer.c
-    * Main reason why this doesn't work is because the RSB was disconnected in the BPU (commented out).

 # Building the tests